Frequently Asked Questions

 4. What if I am a full-time student?

-If you have moved from Carroll County, please put your new address on the Juror Qualification Form and forward it to the Jury Office along with a copy of your new driver's license or a change-of-address card from the MVA.
-Be sure to sign and date the form before returning it.
+If you have moved from Carroll County, put your new address on the Juror Qualification Form and forward it to the Jury Office along with a copy of your new driver’s license or a change-of-address card.
+Be sure to complete the form and sign and date it before returning it.

 5. What if I am not a citizen?

 Students are not exempt from jury service.
 If you submit your Juror Qualification Form manually you must include a copy of your current school schedule showing the name of the institution, your name and the beginning and ending dates of your semester.
 Then look at a calender and select a week that you will be available to do your jury service.
 Put your request and new date in writing making sure to sign and date your document.
 Mail it along with the completed, signed Juror Qualification Form.
 If you complete the Form online, you can reschedule yourself at that time.
 By doing it online, you will not need to send anything to the Jury Office.
 You will receive a letter confirming your new date shortly thereafter.

 6. What if I have charges pending or have been convicted of a crime?

 If you are not a United States citizen, check "no" to Question 11 on the Juror Qualification Form.
 Along with your completed, signed Juror Qualification Form, you must provide a copy of your resident alien card; green card; student visa; or work visa.
 No request will be considered without your signed Form and the necessary documentation.